Reading time: 5 minutes

 What is the Total Superannuation Balance used for?

-TSB is used to measure your eligibility for a number of important superannuation measures.
+TSB is used to measure your eligibility for a number of important super measures.
 These are:

 - Government co-contributions